 You may have heard of the famous Golden Circle tour, a 225 km journey of a lifetime from Reykjavik.
 It consists of visiting three of Iceland’s most remarkable landscapes nestled into one route and presents a deep dive into the rich history and natural phenomena surrounding the country.

 The National Park of Þingvellir, a UNESCO World Heritage Site, sits in a rift valley caused by the separation of two tectonic plates, the Eurasian and the North American.
 It was the original home of the Icelandic parliament, dating as far back as 930 A.D and the most significant decisions of Icelandic history were made here.

 Did you know Iceland is the only place in the world where this rift is above sea level?
-There is not one other place that you can see the edges of both plates as clearly as in Þingvellir.
+There is not one other place where you can see the edges of both plates as clearly as in Þingvellir.
 Interesting right?

 Secondly, incorporated into this superior triad is the extraordinary Great Geysir of Haukadalur Valley.
 The whole area is a geothermal park resting above a boiling hot bath.
 Although now deemed dormant, its neighbour Strokkur geyser is believed to erupt every 5-10 minutes, spouting water and steam some 20m in the air.

 And, last but not least - Gullfoss Waterfall, otherwise known as ‘The Golden Falls’.
-Found in Hvítá River Canyon, it has both historical significance as well as is substantial by itself.
+Found in Hvítá River Canyon, it has both historical significances as well as is substantial by itself.
 The waterfall originates from the Langjökull glacier and gets its name from the golden hue it gives off as it tumbles down into the canyon.

 The Northern Lights Season

-- Let's see the Northern Lights!
+Let's see the Northern Lights in Iceland!